DonUrks/phrest/README.md

 Use this abstract action if you want phrest to validate your request based on swagger annotations.

 Phrest will use the current route name to validate all request parameters defined in your swagger annotations.
-By default, phrest will use as operationId the following pattern: "method.route-name" ("get.name-of-your-route").
+By default, phrest will use a operationId with the pattern: "method.route-name" ("get.name-of-your-route").

 You can overwrite the operationIds for each method (see [Routing](#routing)).

-The operationId must match with the swagger operationId.
+The operationId defined in the route have to match with the operationId in the swagger annotations.

 If validation failed, phrest will handle the error response automatically.

 Extend the ```\Phrest\API\AbstractSwaggerValidatorAction``` class and overwrite the methods as needed.
-If phrest receives an request with a method not provided by your action, phrest will handle the error response automatically.
+If phrest receives a request with a method not provided by your actions, phrest throws a ```\Phrest\Http\Exception``` resulting in a http status 405 with error JSON response.

 Method | Parameter | Return type | Description
 ---|---|---|---